KhanhNguyen9872/Ninja_Server_Termux/README.md

 #

 # System Requirements
-CPU: Quad-core with 1.00GHz or up <br />
+CPU: Octa-core with 1.30GHz or up <br />

 Architecture: 64bit only [arm64-v8a] <br />